Public relations professionals handle a lot. One of the things they do most is talk and interact with the media.

 Reporters love a good anecdote.
 It can help them develop a great lede (beginning of a story), or it can add a lot to a story that needs a little pizazz.
 Also, avoid making negative comments about anything.
 Respond to questions regarding the competition, changes or events in the market and other potentially controversial issues neutrally.

 If you need public relations training call Rivers Agency.

 Latest posts by Lauren Rivers (see all)

-- Rivers Agency Collaborates with First Bank to Create Best-in-Class Website - January 22, 2014
+- Rivers Agency Joins Forces with Carolina Meadows to Create One-of-a-Kind Website - July 16, 2014